CS196Illinois/Lecture-Notes/dev_ops.md

 ### Performance Monitoring
 ### Documentation

-# Dev Ops Issues to Think About
+# Dev Ops Performance Benchmarks

 ## Code / Test
 ### How do you measure code quality?